iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> As a GoodSAM 'verified responder' (St John Ambulance), the Responder app has been an amazing community tool for assisting East Midlands Ambulance Service with cardiac arrests and other similar incidents.
+Ambulance crews have all been happy for assistance during these calls. - Working together, this is a lifesaving app.
+I did notice that prior to being a verified responder for St John that if you just have a first aid certificate, it's very unlikely that you'll get a call out, but this is down to the policy of your local ambulance provider and not the app.<br> :date: __2021-06-05 12:26:07__

+> Great app everyone should be on it<br> :date: __2021-06-04 12:00:12__

 > Great idea the only problem k have at the moment is there's no buttons when I'm running a simulation<br> :date: __2021-05-20 20:18:20__

 > Easy to use<br> :date: __2021-05-11 09:28:33__